coredns/coredns.io/content/manual/configuration.md

 }
 ~~~

-Other plugins that have more configuration options, have a Plugin Block, which just as a Server
+Other plugins with more configuration options have a Plugin Block, which, just as a Server
-Block is enclosed in an opening and closing brace.
+Block, is enclosed in an opening and closing brace:

 ~~~ corefile
 . {